-"Debt can drag you down and limit your flexibility," says Brad Davis, CFP®, an Austin, TX-based Fidelity advisor.
+"Debt can drag you down and limit your flexibility," says Brad Davis, CFP®, vice president of wealth management at Fidelity.
 "But when you're financially fit, keeping your spending in check and having great credit score can help you smooth over cash flow challenges in the early days of starting your business, until you can afford to pay yourself a salary, which can sometimes be a year or more."

 Another financial planning consideration: The cost of housing.
 You may need to downsize your home or move to a less-expensive place to live, says Davis.
 Refinancing a mortgage is another option, because your living costs are usually the biggest chunk of your monthly budget.

 "Try to avoid multiple large cash outflows that happen all at once," adds Davis.
 "A young couple I worked with wanted to buy a new house and start a new business at the same time.
 Fortunately, they decided to wait to purchase a house.
 The delay in trading up paid off, because mortgage rates went down, and they refinanced just as their business began to take off."